brian-cobo/Stock_Market_Analysis_Software/README.md

 ### TODO
 #### Main
 * Automate the data cleaning for better analysis
-* Analyze and improve accuracy of Sentiment Analysis to be correct and recognize financial vocabulary
 * Provide visualizations of Sentiment Analysis results
 * Gathering Dow Jones and other market information
 * Web Scrape and Analyze